The Louvre reopens 3 days after one of the biggest museum heists of the century

 “We have failed,” Justice Minister Gérald Darmanin said, noting that the ability to plant a freight lift undetected on a public way projects “a very negative image of France.”

 As it reopened, the Louvre declined questions from The Associated Press to detail any reinforced protocols.
 It said no uniformed police were posted in the corridors.
-With school holidays swelling demand, the day was fully booked and access limited in places.
+With school holidays swelling demand, the day was fully booked and access limited.

 “I didn’t notice extra security — guards as always, and no police inside.
 It felt like a normal day,” said Tomás Álvarez, 29, a software engineer from Madrid.